 "I still wonder what face he made and what kind of insults passed through his mind directed at me," Leidan writes.
 Fortunately, Leidan mentions his friend did (eventually) forgive him.
 Which, frankly, I find miraculous.

 Those were some of the most embarrassing stories from our readers.
-To find the rest, be sure to .
+To find the rest, be sure to check out the article.
 If you have a story that you haven't yet shared, do so in the comments.
 Let's keep this shame train rolling.

 Comments were edited for length and clarity.